apache/airflow-client-python/airflow_client/docs/DAGApi.md

 Delete a DAG

 Deletes all metadata related to the DAG, including finished DAG Runs and Tasks.
 Logs are not deleted.
-This action cannot be undone.
+This action cannot be undone.  *New in version 2.2.0*

 ### Example